 2. Customer first – You need a grand customer-centric sales process.
 It includes exceptional support service and customer experience.
-You need to put your customers first to generate sales from both the models.
+You need to put your customers first to generate sales from both models.

 3. Credibility – Both groups need trust, authenticity, and credibility to make a sale.

 4. Customer journey – Both sales models do not end with the purchase.
 They continue long after for retention and repeat sales.